Some Basic Concepts About How Maladaptive Thoughts Appear And Are Organized

 The inner critic

 The inner critic is that voice in your head that provides running commentary and opinions on everything you do.
 Ultimately it's there because it's trying to help, but in some people becomes too harsh, negative, and perfectionistic.
 It's more like a grumpy little league coach than a patient, understanding mentor - "Ugh, why did you say that!?
 Wow, look at how everyone is staring at you now.
 What are you going to say to recover?
 Can't think of anything?
 What a surprise."

 The deeper beliefs underlying maladaptive thinking

 These deeper beliefs often originate in unpleasant childhood experiences.
 If something bad happens to an adult they have the mental faculties to put it in perspective.
 Children can't do this, and are much more likely to arrive at broad, inaccurate conclusions based on one or two incidents.
-For example, if a kid is teased for being fat in elementary school, rather than simply thinking, "Some people are jerks", they may develop the belief that "I'm fundamentally different and flawed", or "Other people are cruel and untrustworthy."
+For example, if a kid is teased for being fat in elementary school, rather than simply thinking, "Some people are jerks", they may develop the belief "I'm fundamentally different and flawed", or "Other people are cruel and untrustworthy".

 Negative Core Beliefs

 Negative Core Beliefs are succinct phrases like, "I'm unlikable", "I'm too weird to succeed in life", "I'm incompetent", or "I'm helpless".
 Someone may never have articulated those statements to themselves, but by looking at how they think and act, it's clear they feel that way.
 Negative Core Beliefs are tough to eliminate completely because they seem to reside in a deeper, more emotional part of our brain that's resistant to logic or evidence.
 For example, someone may have a ton of friends and be one of the most well-liked people at their school, but not be able to shake the feeling that they're still a loser deep down.

 (Of course, the disclaimer from above about the word "negative" applies to this concept as well.)